elasticio/elasticio.github.io/content/_components/rest-api/index.md

 *   `API Key Auth` - use it to provide `API Key` to access the resource
 *   `OAuth2` - use it to provide `Oauth2` credentials to access the resource.
 Currently it is implemented `Authorization code` OAuth2 flow.

-For information please read the [Authorization methods](authorization-methods) page.
+For more information please read the [Authorization methods](authorization-methods) page.

 ## HTTP request function